andreibesleaga/ocpi-sdk/README.md

 OCPI SDK & AI MCP Server Implementation for EV Charging Open Charge Point Interface

-The library contains a packages/mcp-server for OCM MCP AI communication server.
+The library contains a packages/mcp-server for OCPI MCP AI communication server.

 The full API of this library can be found in [api.md](api.md).